graphql-java-generator/graphql-maven-plugin-project/graphql-maven-plugin-samples/graphql-maven-plugin-samples-StarWars-server/README.md

 # GraphQL Maven Plugin : StarWars Server example

-This project show the use of the plugin to support the Star Wars graphql schema.
+This project shows the use of the plugin to support the Star Wars graphql schema.

 ## General principles